ibm-cloud-docs/security-services/overview.md

 {{site.data.keyword.attribute-definition-list}}

-# Overview of Core Security Services Deployable Architecture (Stack)
+# Overview of the Core Security Services deployable architecture
 {: #overview}

-The Core Security Services Deployable Architecture is a preconfigured set of infrastructure as code (IaC) assets that are deployed and configured based on the recommended best practices.
-IBM Cloud's core security services are crucial for ensuring robust security and compliance for cloud-based applications and data.
-Primary goal is to provide framework for secure and compliant IBM Cloud Workloads.
+The Core Security Services deployable architecture is a preconfigured set of infrastructure as code (IaC) assets that are deployed and configured based on the recommended best practices. {{site.data.keyword.cloud_notm}}'s core security services are crucial for ensuring robust security and compliance for cloud-based applications and data.
+The primary goal is to provide a framework for secure and compliant {{site.data.keyword.cloud_notm}} workloads.

-This deployable architecture is designed to showcase a fully automated deployment of IBM Cloud Core Security Services and its dependencies through IBM Cloud Project, providing a flexible and customizable foundation for your own application deployments on IBM Cloud.
+This deployable architecture is designed to showcase a fully automated deployment of {{site.data.keyword.cloud_notm}} Core Security Services and its dependencies through {{site.data.keyword.cloud_notm}} Project, providing a flexible and customizable foundation for your own application deployments on {{site.data.keyword.cloud_notm}}.

 By leveraging this architecture, you can accelerate your deployment and tailor it to meet your unique business needs and enterprise goals.

 By using this architecture, you can:

-* **Establish Trust:** The architecture ensures trust by configuring the IBM Cloud account to align with compliance settings as defined in the [Financial Services](/docs/framework-financial-services?topic=framework-financial-services-about) framework.
+* **Establish trust:** The architecture ensures trust by configuring the {{site.data.keyword.cloud_notm}} account to align with compliance settings as defined in the [Financial Services](/docs/framework-financial-services?topic=framework-financial-services-about) framework.
-* **Ensure Observability:** The architecture provides observability by deploying services such as {{site.data.keyword.la_full_notm}}, {{site.data.keyword.monitoringlong_notm}}, {{site.data.keyword.atracker_full_notm}}, and log retention through {{site.data.keyword.cos_full_notm}} buckets.
+* **Ensure observability:** The architecture provides observability by deploying services such as {{site.data.keyword.la_full_notm}}, {{site.data.keyword.monitoringlong_notm}}, {{site.data.keyword.atracker_full_notm}}, and log retention through {{site.data.keyword.cos_full_notm}} buckets.
-* **Implement Security:** The architecture ensures security by deploying IBM Key Protect and IBM Secrets Manager.
+* **Implement security:** The architecture ensures security by deploying {{site.data.keyword.keymanagementservicelong_notm}} and {{site.data.keyword.secrets-manager_full_notm}}.
-* **Achieve Regulatory Compliance:** The architecture ensures regulatory compliance by implementing centralize Key Management, centralize secrets management, and along with IBM Security Compliance Center and Workload Protection (SCC) for secure application lifecycle management.
+* **Achieve regulatory compliance:** The architecture ensures regulatory compliance by implementing centralized key management, centralized secrets management, and along with {{site.data.keyword.sysdigsecure_full_notm}}, secure application lifecycle management.

-This deployable architecture supports these features:

 ## Features and capabilities
 {: #overview-features}

+This deployable architecture supports these features.

-* Creates and configures an IBM Key Protect instance and creates root keys for IBM Cloud Object Storage, Event Notifications, and Secrets Manager.
+* Creates and configures a {{site.data.keyword.keymanagementserviceshort}} instance and creates root keys for {{site.data.keyword.cos_full_notm}}, {{site.data.keyword.en_short}}, and {{site.data.keyword.secrets-manager_short}}.
-* Creates and configures an IBM Secrets Manager instance.
+* Creates and configures an {{site.data.keyword.secrets-manager_short}} instance.
 * Creates and configures an IBM Security Compliance Center instance.
-* Creates and configures an Security and Compliance Center with Workload Protection instance.
+* Creates and configures an {{site.data.keyword.sysdigsecure_full_notm}} instance.
-* Creates and configures an IBM Cloud Object Storage instance and multiple Object Storage buckets that is encrypted by Key Protect.
+* Creates and configures an {{site.data.keyword.cos_full_notm}} instance and multiple {{site.data.keyword.cos_short}} bucket that is encrypted by {{site.data.keyword.keymanagementserviceshort}}.
-* Creates and configures service-to-service authorizations for the following services: KMS, Event Notifications, Object Storage, Secrets Manager, and Security and Compliance Center.
+* Creates and configures service-to-service authorizations for the following services: KMS, {{site.data.keyword.en_short}}, {{site.data.keyword.cos_short}}, {{site.data.keyword.secrets-manager_short}}, and Security and Compliance Center.
-* Creates and configures IBM Observability components Activity Tracker Event Routing, IBM Cloub Monitoring, and IBM Log Analysis.
+* Creates and configures IBM Observability components {{site.data.keyword.atracker_short}}, {{site.data.keyword.monitoringlong_notm}}, and {{site.data.keyword.loganalysislong_notm}}.
-* Ensures compliance to CIS IBM Cloud Foundations [Benchmark profile](/docs/security-compliance?topic=security-compliance-cis-benchmark-profile) Specific controls:
+* Ensures compliance with the specific controls for the [CIS IBM Cloud Foundations Benchmark profile](/docs/security-compliance?topic=security-compliance-cis-benchmark-profile):
-  * Ensure Cloud Object Storage encryption is enabled with BYOK
+    * Ensures {{site.data.keyword.cos_short}} encryption is enabled with BYOK.
-  * Ensure Activity Tracker data is encrypted at rest
+    * Ensures {{site.data.keyword.cloudaccesstrailshort}} data is encrypted at rest.
-  * Ensure Activity Tracker trails are integrated with LogDNA Logs
+    * Ensures {{site.data.keyword.cloudaccesstrailshort}} trails are integrated with LogDNA Logs.
-  * Ensure IBM Key Protect has automated rotation for customer managed keys enabled
+    * Ensures {{site.data.keyword.keymanagementserviceshort}} has automated rotation for customer-managed keys.
-  * Ensure the IBM Key Protect service has high availability
+    * Ensures the {{site.data.keyword.keymanagementserviceshort}} service has high availability.